secretstartups/handbook/people-group/learning-and-development/newsletter/FY22-Q1/index.html.md

 ## Other Enablement Initiatives

 * Check out the monthly [Field Flash Newsletter](/handbook/sales/field-communications/field-flash-newsletter/#past-newsletters)
-* The Diversity, Inclusion, & Belonging Team launched a newsletter last week.
+* The Diversity, Inclusion, & Belonging Team launched a newsletter.
 Search your inbox for the subject line `DIB - Diversity, Inclusion and Belonging Quarterly Newsletter`.

 ## Discussion